Think Before You Drive: World Model-Inspired Multimodal Grounding for Autonomous Vehicles: DrivePilot Dataset

 \textbf{Step-1: In-Context RAG Annotation.} We first construct a knowledge base from 1,200 curated nuScenes samples, detailing agent trajectories, agent types, and road conditions.
 For each new scene to be annotated, we retrieve the top-$k$ relevant scenarios from this knowledge base via cosine similarity.
 These retrieved examples serve as in-context cues (e.g., historical vehicle behavior in similar weather, pedestrian patterns) to guide the Qwen2-VL in generating context-aware, structured scene annotations for our dataset.

 \textbf{Step-2: CoT Prompting Annotation Generation.} This step unfolds as a progressive dialogue, with each step directing the LLM to focus on distinct facets of the scene.
-As depicted in Figure \ref{cot}, this CoT process involves a structured dialogue where each ``thought'' guides the VLM Qwen2-VL's reasoning.
+As depicted in Figure \ref{cot}, this CoT process involves a structured dialogue where each ``thought'' guides the Qwen2-VL's reasoning.
 The first thought focuses on understanding the overall scene, identifying key objects, and indicating their spatial relationship.
 The second thought analyzes command keywords and semantic intent.
 Subsequent thoughts prompt the Qwen2-VL to progressively consider factors such as road conditions, traffic density, notable events, and the potential behaviors of each agent.
-After $h$ reasoning iterations (where $h$ varies by sample), the insights from this chain of thought are synthesized into a cohesive semantic annotation.
+After $h$ reasoning iterations (where $h$ varies by sample), the insights from this chain of thought are synthesized into a cohesive semantic annotation, which is then formatted for manual verification.

 \textbf{Step-3: Manual Cross-check Validation.} All annotations generated from Qwen2-VL undergo manual verification by a panel of 13 domain experts, including AV safety engineers, certified driving instructors, and postgraduate researchers.
-Each sample is assessed for consistency with ground-truth sensor data, adherence to traffic laws, and compliance with the European Union (EU) General Data Protection Regulation (GDPR) and the 20 AV recommendations from the EU Commission's expert group \cite{li2024steering}.
-Any discrepancies, such as misaligned object references, trigger a re-annotation process to ensure all labels meet real-world legal and operational standards.
-See \textbf{Appendix~\ref{Dataset_process}} for details on these processes.
+Each sample is assessed for consistency with ground-truth sensor data and adherence to the local traffic laws.
+In addition, any discrepancies, such as misaligned object references, trigger a re-annotation process to ensure all labels meet real-world legal and operational standards.